Clicky

 How does one become financially savvy, in general?

 Live within your means.
 Do not spend more than what you can afford.
 Devise a plan and follow a strict budget.
 How much money comes in?
 What are your regular monthly expenses?
-What are your goals—short and long term?
-If you have the answer to these questions, it will be easier for you to make a part for investing and spending wisely.
+What are your goals—short and long-term?
+If you have the answer to these questions, it will be easier for you to make a part of investing and spending wisely.
 There are so many free expense tracker apps that will help your budgeting easier and more manageable.

 You should also know how to find cost-effective and cheaper alternatives to your necessities.
 For instance, everybody loves to drive the latest car in the market, right?
 And it is even more tempting to buy one especially if the loan payments or lease falls within your budget.
 But if you’re thinking about long-term finances, the best way is to buy the car in cash, so you get to avoid the interest rates that go with loans.
 Or better yet, look for less luxurious cars that you can pay off quickly.